CTRI17Axolotl/ScratchProject/README.md

 ## Front -> Express Routes List

 GET /pieces -- send art as array of objects
-POST /pieces -- receive new art piece: {title, image, artist, description, ownerId, forSale, price, collection, sizeL, sizeW, sizeH}.
+POST /pieces -- receive new art piece: {title, image, artist, description, ownerId, forSale, price, style, sizeL, sizeW, sizeH}.
 Authenticate, Calculate sizeClass and priceClass, create new listing (which generates pieceId), and send newly updated array of all pieces.
 PUT /pieces/:pieceId -- receive updatable fields {description, forSale, price}, Authenticate, calculate priceClass, update the req.params.pieceId piece in the db, and send newly updated array of all pieces.

 GET /users -- send array of _some_ data for all users -- userId, name, email, and favorites